nsacyber/HIRS/README.md

 ## Usage

-On Linux: To kick off a procompletelyvision on the client, open a  terminal and run the command
+On Linux: To kick off a provision on the client, open a  terminal and run the command

 ```
 sudo tpm_aca_provision